AI for Customer Service Automation: A 2024 Implementation Tutorial

 - Microsoft Bot Framework: A comprehensive framework for building and deploying bots across various channels.

-- Amazon Lex: Integrates seamlessly with other AWS services.
+- Amazon Lex: Integrates with other AWS services.

 - ManyChat: Popular for Facebook Messenger bots, with a user-friendly interface.